WAN Design Requirements

 2. Dual hub – Dual Cloud

-With the single cloud option, we use a single DMVPN network, but we add a second hub.
-The spoke routers will use only one multipoint GRE interface, where we configure the second hub as a next-hop server.
+With the single cloud option, we use a single DMVPN network but add a second hub.
+The spoke routers will use only one multipoint GRE interface, and we configure the second hub as a next-hop server.
 The dual cloud option also has two hubs, but we will use two DMVPN networks, meaning all spoke routers will get a second multipoint GRE interface.

 Understanding DMVPN Dual Hub Single Cloud: